 At 6pm (sharp, on the dot, prompt) I turn on a little clock radio that is pre-tuned to the BBC World Service and start cooking.
 The scheduling changes every so often but for the last few months my ritualistic vegetable-chopping has coincided with a show (World Have Your Say) in which people from all over the world call in to discuss whatever happens to be the topical dish of the day.
-The presenters can be a bit shameless in the way they milk tragedy to make the airwaves quiver and crackle with emotion but they also sound like good people, as if they genuinely care about the plight of Syrian refugees washing up in Europe, or how Muslim women feel living behind a veil.
-But, apart from the occasional interesting local insight or intelligent observation, the show mainly consists of people speaking in generic binary code.
+The presenters can be a bit shameless in the way they milk tragedy to make the airwaves quiver and crackle with emotion but they also sound semi-sincere in their news-cycle excitement, as if they genuinely care about the plight of Syrian refugees washing up in Europe, or how Muslim women feel living behind a veil.
+But, apart from the occasional interesting local insight or observation, the show mainly consists of people speaking in binary code.

 The almost hour-long process of cooking, eating and enjoying a post-prandial coffee/cigarette is usually the highlight of my day.
 Throughout the daytime I am nervous, restless, haunted by my hyper-consciousness of how wrong things are.
 The world often seems sickly to me, while my language feels bogged down in some sticky, mushy, inchoate matter.
 Everything speaks with forked tongues, everyone looks like they should be someone else.
 My vegetable/crossword/coffee love-in liberates me from this exhausting state of (current) affairs.
 My tension dissipates into the soft light of the artificially illuminated night.
 Everything, for now, will fleetingly be alright (bless you HBO, Showtime, AMC, Netflix et al).